Hounfor/The-Big-Deal-Add-On/README.md

 – Mod description updated.

+Version 1.6.3b for BEX Tactics 2.0.0.2

+– The new Inferno SRMs have been found to be working incorrectly in tank ammo racks, so they're disabled for now, but they're still there in some 'Mechs and should work fine there.
+Thanks to Demunder for pointing out the problem.

+– Minor fixes to custom tanks in campaigns.

+– Mod description updated.

 # FAQ:
 – I installed this mod and it doesn't work!
 The mod has been tested countless times during development and triple checked before release.
 Everything worked and the campaign is available for the full playthrough, I'm sure of it.
 Still, patches are coming and the content is changing, so if something doesn’t work for you, then, I suppose, one of the three: